Skip to main content

 Mobile network data traffic also includes traffic generated by fixed wireless access (FWA) services

-Excluding traffic generated by fixed wireless access (FWA), this figure stood at 126 exabytes (EB) per month (126 billion billion bytes) at the end of 2024.
-Global mobile data traffic is set to increase two and a half times by 2030, reaching 303 EB per month.
-If the traffic generated by FWA is included, the monthly data volume at the end of 2024 was 164 EB and is expected to triple to 473 EB by 2030.
-In the third quarter of 2024, this volume was 157 EB, an increase of 21% over the previous quarter.
+Excluding traffic generated by fixed wireless access (FWA), this figure stood at 143 exabytes (EB) per month (143 billion bytes) at the end of 2025.
+Global mobile data traffic is set to increase 2.2 times by 2031, reaching 310 EB per month.
+If the traffic generated by FWA is included, the global monthly data volume at the end of 2025 was 197 EB and is expected to increase 2.4 times to 482 EB by 2031.
+In the third quarter of 2025, this volume was 188 EB, an increase of 5% over the previous quarter.

-The lion’s share of mobile data traffic is still absorbed by earlier-generation networks, but the number of 3G and 4G subscriptions continues to fall, and 2G and 3G network shutdowns are progressing worldwide.
+The majority of mobile data traffic still uses earlier-generation networks, but the number of 3G and 4G subscriptions continues to fall, and 2G and 3G network shutdowns are progressing worldwide.
 Meanwhile, the share of 5G in mobile data traffic is increasing steadily.
-It accounted for 34% at the end of 2024 (up from 25% at the end of 2023) and it is expected to make up as much as 80% of global mobile network data traffic by 2030.
+By the end of 2025, it was estimated at 43% (compared with 34% at the end of 2024).
+By 2031, this figure is expected to rise to 83% of global mobile data traffic.